Basal Temperature Testing

 Basal temperature testing is a simple and non-invasive way to test your thyroid health.

-Your morning temperature, or ‘basal temperature’ as it is called reflects your metabolic rate which is largely determined by the activity of your thyroid.
+Your core body temperature, or ‘basal temperature’ as it is called reflects your metabolic rate which is largely determined by the activity of your thyroid.

 In fact, a healthy body temperature reflects optimal thyroid hormone activity.